juji-io/datalevin/doc/search.md

 An attribute with `:db/fulltext true` can have a `:db.fulltext/domains` property that list the domains this attribute participates in.
-By default, all freetext attributes are added to the default `datalevin` domain.
+By default, all full-text attributes are added to the default `datalevin` domain.

 These full-text attributes can also be set as `db.fulltext/autoDomain true`, so the attribute becomes its own domain automatically, and the domain name is the